-- Junior Cycle: 6 classes during SPHE class.
-Timetabled after February midterm.
-Where possible, the six classes will be taught to each year group at the same time. - Transition Year: Currently RSE is being taught for 6 class periods during Media Studies (4A, 4B, 4C, 4E, 4F) and Religion (4D).
-This will be reviewed at the end of the year. - Senior Cycle: Takes places during Religious Education (non-exam; rotation).
+- Junior Cycle: Minimum of 6 classes during SPHE class.
+Where possible, the six classes will be taught to each year group at the same time. - Transition Year: Each class group will receive the minimum requirement of 6 RSE classes in TY. - Senior Cycle: Takes places during Religious Education (non-exam; rotation).
 Students will have one teacher for RSE for approximately 4-5 weeks.